asarum-ecological/2023_UndetectedTypha/README.md

 # Repository for Stewart, Hood and Martin (2023)

-Welcome to the repository for our journal article entitled "Widespread but Undetected: The Cryptic Invasion of Non-Native Cattail in a Pacific Northwest Estuary", which was published in the journal Estuaries and Coasts in 2023.
+Welcome to the repository for our journal article entitled "Widespread but Undetected: The Cryptic Invasion of Non-Native Cattail in a Pacific Northwest Estuary", which was published in <i>Estuaries and Coasts</i> in 2023.

 You will find the following contents in this repository: